GiacomoDR25/OpenIMUs/README.md

 https://www.mdpi.com/1424-8220/22/9/3259

-Funcional calibration method for using in OpenSim 4.1 on
+Funcional calibration method for using from OpenSim 4.1 and MATLAB 2020a on

 Steps for the calibration: